Agent Skills: Utility Workflow: Use Subagent

 2. Escape shell-sensitive prompt content.
 Never pass unescaped backticks or $().

-3. When running subagents from a shell tool call, set wrapper timeout to 30 minutes (timeout_ms: 1800000) per run.
+3. When running subagents from a shell tool call, set the wrapper timeout to 30 minutes (timeout_ms: 1800000) per run.

 4. For parallel runs, use background jobs and wait, then inspect each log before declaring success.